Core Architecture Regulatory Mapping

 return None

-async def _fetch_secondary(self, entity_id: str, jurisdiction: Jurisdiction) -> Optional[Dict[str, Any]]:
+async def _fetch_secondary(self, entity_id: str, jurisdiction: Jurisdiction) -> Optional[dict[str, Any]]:

 async def resolve_compliance_data(self, entity_id: str, jurisdiction: Jurisdiction) -> CompliancePayload: